bisonic-official/item-contracts/README.md

 #### Consume the API service to obtain messages + signatures

 1. Add your `api_key` in the `config.ini` file.
 Fill missing fields with the information of your choice.
-2. Edit the `consumer.py` script to add the owner address to be used in the signature.
+2. Edit the `consumer.py` script to add the owner address and API to be used in the signature process.
 3. Run `python consumer.py` to consume the `token_id` obtainer service and our API service.
 This will print the message and signature of the `token_id` in the console.